 The solution in short

-The solution is a PowerShell script that is (in our case) wrapped as WIN32 app, that runs during Autopilot enrollment.
+The solution is a PowerShell script that (in our case) is wrapped as WIN32 app, that runs during Autopilot enrollment.

 When the time zone is retrieved, it configures the time zone on the Windows device.